 Instrumental oxygen background parameters are used to correct real-time oxygen flux (MiPNet14.06 Instrumental O2 background).
-The instrumental background tests must be carried out with the Q-Sensor and reference electrode in place and those obtained with the standard stoppers for respirometry cannot be used for Q-Sensor experiments.
+The instrumental background tests must be carried out with the Q-Sensor and reference electrode in place.
+The values obtained with the standard stoppers for respirometry cannot be used for Q-Sensor experiments.
+It is important that, while the instrumental oxygen background test with dithionite injections is running, the Q-Module must be switched off (see Section 5).